The Lookup Table

 You can specify the banner (table columns) by either a semicolon separated text containing the banner categories or by the name of an Excel Named Range which contains the text of the banner categories (exact match!).
-OfficeReports will search for the specified texts from the row where the anchor text was found until 10 rows after.
+OfficeReports will search for the specified texts from the row where the identifier text was found until 10 rows after.
 When the banner row is found, OfficeReports will look in the next 3 rows for a row containing significance characters for each column.
 All texts in such a row should either all have a single character, all have 2 characters or all have a single character in parentheses.
 (Or be blank).

 The linked table will contain the banner categories in the order specified.
 You do not have to specify them in the same order as displayed in the aggregate table!

 Important: In case your aggregate tables contain multiple variables and a total for each variable, it is important the total is displayed before the categories of the variable in the aggregate table!